Virtual Machines - Hikube

 The cloudInit field lets you install packages, create users and run scripts on first boot, without manual login.

-With storageClass: replicated, your disk is replicated across all 3 datacenters as soon as it is created.
+With storageClass: replicated, your disk is replicated across all 3 datacentres from creation.

 yaml